 You can order the book from Amazon or from your favourite local independent bookstore.

 I hope you will join me at a book event in a city near you!
-You can see my upcoming events here.
+I visited 11 cities over the summer, and events are ongoing.
+Check out my blog to find the latest news about events.

 If you’d like to be updated, feel free to contact me via the contact form on this website and I will gladly add you to my email list.